 Alan Poulos

-I am a PhD candidate at Stanford.
+I am a Civil Engineer working at the Earthquake Science Center of the US Geological Survey.
 Most of my research is within the field of earthquake engineering.
-Some of my specific topics of interest are the characterization of earthquake ground motion and the assessment of seismic risk of spatially distributed infrastructure.
+Some of my specific topics of interest are the characterization and simulation of earthquake ground motion and the assessment of seismic risk of spatially distributed infrastructure.

-I completed my undergraduate studies in Civil Engineering and an MSc in Structural Engineering at Pontificia Universidad Católica de Chile.
-I then worked at the Research Center for Integrated Disaster Risk Management (Cigiden) in Chile.
+I hold a PhD in Structural Engineering from Stanford University.
+I also completed my undergraduate studies in Civil Engineering and an MSc in Structural Engineering at Pontificia Universidad Católica de Chile.
+I previously worked at the Research Center for Integrated Disaster Risk Management (Cigiden) in Chile.
 I also have industry and consulting experience in seismic hazard and risk assessment.

 This website presents my publications and keeps track of my research progress.
-I also plan to summarize some of my research projects and share source codes in the future.
+It also summarizes the research topics I have worked on.

 News